phsh/flaming-tyrion/TravelLog.md

 =========================
 Landing in Tokyo.
 a) Waiting for the tickets.
+ We got to the airport and after getting my finger prints the Passport control let me into the bagage claim.
+And once I saw my wifes beatiful red bag, I went through the customer control, I passed that too.
+I'm the man!
+Oh, I signed two papers for the possibility to stay in Japan for a week...
+ Our rice-leader(?) got us some ticket and we were of the (Two a:s, with an O above them, and three lines after).
+That place.
+On the train I ate some riceballs...
+Good, nothing more.

 b) To the hotel and en exellent lunch experience.
+ Our roomies got switch by the Hotel, nothing to worry about but still...
+We decided for a quick lunch since we had an appointment with the Manga-people.
+Found a crazy cheap place, and the food was excellent.
 c) To the park and the missing Manga people
+ As the thing with Manga people was in the early morning, the experience of seeing that was not availible, we walked in the park instead of rushing of to a bar.
+The park and the temple was good and I'm glad that I got to see that.
+Alot of people were wearing Traditional Japanese cloths...
+Alot of playful children with elaborate costums.
+ After the park closed, we wondered the streets of shopping Tokyo, alot of people and alot of stuff.
+We tried finding a bar, we finally stoped at a Wolfgang Puck Express Bar.
+The beer was uneventful.
 d) Back to the Hotel
+ Subway back, we stoped at the weird gaming place.
+Reconning until we dare try it...

 e) The restaurant experience
+ We had planed for a short dinner experience since everyone was tired.
+There was a traditional Japanese place around the corner.
+We managed to get a table and starting ordering like crazy, we very extreme novicies, but alot of food arrived.
+And once everyone was done, more food arriaved.
+The food was good, Sachimi, not for me, but since the table was ladled with food, I got my full, and we were of to seven-eleven.
+Found somethings that I wouldn't normally would eat... great stuff, cheap.
 =========================
 Start of the course